 From the year 2000 to about, I would say, 2007, it was much more possible to achieve the claims you see being made today about making money online.
 Basically, you could find a Chinese supplier online for, let’s say, backpacks, pay for Facebook and Google ads, write some simple SEO’d articles and a sales page, mark up your items to western prices and find yourself rolling in money.

 …OK, not quite that easy, but severalfold as easy as it is now.

 Literally everyone wants to work online in some capacity.
-The market is saturated as fuck.
+The market is saturated.

 These days there is an entirely industry based around simply selling the dream of working on the Internet.
-This market is also saturated as fuck.
+This market is also saturated.

 Freelancer websites are a race to the bottom in which everyone competes on price, and small e-commerce sites can barely keep their head above water because of giants like Amazon.